 Should the work not be sold, artists are responsible for picking up their artworks or return shipping.
 Details for shipping and delivery will be included with the contract following your acceptance to the exhibit.
 Artwork pickup times are as follow:

 Leslie Zemenek, Curator of the Special Exhibit

 Street address: Lakewood Center for the Arts, 368 S. State Street, Lake Oswego, OR 97034

 Mailing address: Lake Oswego Festival of the Arts, PO Box 385, Lake Oswego, OR 97034

-Mission Statement: The Lake Oswego Festival of the Arts’ primary goal is to educate by promoting, supporting, coordinating, and exhibiting the arts of the region.
+Mission Statement: The Lake Oswego Festival of the Arts’ primary goal is arts education and the celebration of culture & community through art.

 Event Profile: The Festival, an event created by Lakewood Center for the Arts, is a major regional arts event located in Lake Oswego, Oregon.
 Lake Oswego is located 9 miles south of Portland, Oregon.
 The Festival presents the creative endeavors of recognized and emerging artists and enjoys an outstanding reputation for bringing special exhibits of quality and diversity to a weekend that is accessible to everyone.
 Held annually at the Lakewood Center and George Rogers Park in Lake Oswego, Oregon, the Festival proudly hosts six unique art exhibits including more than 600 local, national, and international artists.
 Visitors can also experience live music, performances, kids’ activities, artist demos, and a variety of food.
 It’s free to the public (donations encouraged) and attracts nearly 25,000 festival goers each year.